landoskape/cellector/README.md

 Then, use the GUI and hit save!
 Instructions for the GUI are coming.

+## Features in Progress
+#### Hyperparameter Choices
+There are a few "hyperparameters" to the package, including filtering parameters, the eps value for phase correlation, and size parameters for centered stacks.
+We need to enable hyperparameter optimization for these, which a user can supervise themselves.
+Idea:
+The user could open a GUI that compares masks with reference images for some sample "true" data and in addition for any data they've loaded in.
+One idea:
+For a particular set of hyperparameters (filtering, for example), the user could get a histogram of feature values for all the features for all the masks.
+They could use cutoff lines to pick a range of feature values for that particular set of hyperparameters, and then scroll through mask matches that come from within that range.
+This way, they could determine how the hyperparameters affect the feature values at each part of the distribution and select hyperparameters that give good separation.
+In addition, there could be some automated tuning, for example, to pick the eps a user could just input the maximum size ROI, and then measuring the average power for higher spatial frequencies.

+#### Visualization of algorithm and filtering steps etc
+To help choose hyperparameters and see how it's working, I'm going to build some tools to visualize masks and the reference image under different conditions.

 ## Contributing
 Feel free to contribute to this project by opening issues or submitting pull requests.
 It's already a collaborative project, so more minds are great if you